zavvdev/vim-setup/README.md

 **`.** - go to the position of the last change in this file

+`g,` - go to newer position in change list

+`g;` - go to older position in change list

 ### Macros

 `qa` - record macro a